clo4/nix-dotfiles/README.md

 ## Hosts

 - `pc3`
-  - My main dev machine.
+  - My personal computer.
 It's a Linux system running CachyOS.
 Ryzen 9 9950X3D, Radeon RX 7900XTX, 64GB RAM (purchased right before the RAM shortage, I don't have that kind of money to throw around!)
+- `work-macbookpro`
+  - My work machine.
+Not particularly interesting, but the configuration has to be a little more pragmatic than ideal, just to have things be simple.
+(MacBook Pro, M3 Pro)
 - `macmini`
   - No longer being used, previously this was my main system.
 (Mac mini, M1)
 - `macbook-air`